eponthiaux/j2cl-observed-grid/README.md

 2022-08-22 17:53:30.671  INFO 6172 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Completed initialization in 1 ms
 ```

-Then navigate trough a browser to http://localhost:8080
+Then navigate through a browser to http://localhost:8080